-Many teachers are unsure of the value of a coursebook but we have found that a good coursebook can provide structure to a course and make the teacher's job easier.
-In addition, if the course takes into account CAN-DO statements (as popularized in the CEFR and GSE) then teachers and students can focus on clear goals.
-At our high school, we chose English Firsthand.
+Coursebook Many teachers are unsure of the value of a coursebook, but we have found that a good coursebook can provide structure to a course and can streamline the teacher's preparation.
+In addition, if the course takes into account Can-Do statements (as popularized in the CEFR and GSE) then teachers and students can focus on clear goals.
+At our high school, we are currently using English Firsthand.
 This coursebook provides a variety of relevant, high-quality, ready-made activities for students, which made our life easier.
 In addition, the audio contained many different English accents, and the goals of the lessons were clearly spelled out and logically sequenced.
-The online component MyMobileWorld allowed mobile-addicted students to study pronunciation and more out of the classroom.
+The online component MyMobileWorld allowed digitally-minded students to study pronunciation and more out of the classroom.

-One of the things that we found particularly interesting was the Presentation Model in English Firsthand.
+Student Presentations One of the things that we found particularly interesting was the Presentation Model in English Firsthand.
 Here students are given video models of how to make presentations on a variety of topics and are provided support to make their own presentations.
-It is these presentations that we have adapted and found to be particularly useful in improving our students' speaking ability to double the score of the national average.
+It seems easy for our students to learn and copy the examples, since the performance of the model is not too perfect.

-In our case, 10 students would form a group, with the students taking turns on being presenters, advisors, evaluators and timers.
+In our case, we have a rehearsal where 10 students would form a group, with the students taking turns being presenters, advisors, evaluators and timers.
 In order to plan the presentations, we set up rotation schedules and evaluation sheets.
-In order to plan the presentations, we set up rotation schedules and evaluation sheets.
 After students collect all of the advice and evaluations, they use the peer evaluations to improve any problem areas in their presentations.
-They can then show the improvements at the presentation.
+They can then show their refinement at the presentation.

 Role Rolling Model